Financial Aid Application Steps

 Complete the Graduate PLUS Loan Application

 Students who wish to apply for the Graduate PLUS Loan are required to complete the Graduate PLUS Loan Application at studentaid.gov.
-A credit-check (valid for 180 days) is required for the Graduate PLUS Loan and is immediately run by the Department of Education when you submit the PLUS Loan Application.
-The Financial Aid Office will receive notification of your PLUS Application a few days later and will if approved, we will accept the loan on your aid package on your behalf.
+A credit check (valid for 180 days) is required for the Graduate PLUS Loan and is immediately run by the Department of Education when you submit the PLUS Loan Application.
+The Financial Aid Office will receive notification of your PLUS Application a few days later and if approved, we will accept the loan on your aid package on your behalf for the amount you indicate in the PLUS Loan Application.

 Step 3: Complete Master Promissory Notes and Entrance Counseling